Ke'Bryan Hayes Preview, Player Props: Pirates vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.6 K/9 to lead MLB.
+- The pitching staff for the Twins has a collective 9.7 K/9, the first-best in MLB.

-- The Twins' 3.91 team ERA ranks eighth among all MLB pitching staffs.
+- The Twins have the eighth-ranked team ERA among all MLB pitching staffs (3.89).

+- Twins pitchers combine to surrender 144 total home runs at a clip of 1.2 per game (to rank 15th in baseball).

-- In his last appearance on Saturday against the Philadelphia Phillies, the righty tossed six scoreless innings while surrendering four hits.
+- In his most recent appearance on Sunday, the right-hander threw six scoreless innings against the Philadelphia Phillies while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.